OnionIoT/documentation/docs/bootloader/overview.md

 ## Better by Miles

-It provides many benefits over the previously available, much older bootloader:
+It provides many benefits over the previously available and much older bootloader:

 - Better and faster firmware flashing and recovery options
 - Support available for more modern features: enhanced command line utilities, support for scripting, networking, - End-users can customize bootloader behaviour without rebuilding the bootloader